Prowlarr/Prowlarr/.github/ISSUE_TEMPLATE/indexer_request.md

 ---
 name: Indexer Request
 about: Request an indexer for Prowlarr.
-Check Prowlarr Github Issue #29 for existing Jackett Indexers & search GitHub prior to submitting a request.
+Check the pinned Jackett Github Issue (Prowlarr Number 29) for existing Jackett Indexers & search GitHub prior to submitting a request.
 Duplicate requests will be closed.
 title: '(Indexer) '
 labels: 'Type: Indexer Request'
 assignees: ''